utxo-company/bullet/paper/bullet.typ

 This flexible constraint system enables complex transaction patterns while maintaining security and predictability.
 The approach allows transaction builders (who may not be the original signers) to include user intentions in their transactions, opening possibilities for third-party transaction construction and fee markets.

-=== Temp Value System
+=== Temporary Value System

-The temp_val system is a simple yet powerful mechanism in Bullet's intention validation that passes data between constraints.
+The temporary value system is a simple yet powerful mechanism in Bullet's intention validation that passes data between constraints.
 It works as follows:

 - Starts as `None` and can be set by certain constraints (input, reference input, redeemer validation)
 - Subsequent constraints can use this value for validation decisions or output construction